SafauldeenA/SafauldeenA/README.md

 ## About Me

 I'm a passionate Computer Science graduate from Eastern Michigan University with a knack for leveraging technology to streamline operations and enhance efficiency.
-As a former Senior Buyer at HOLLINGSWORTH, I've honed my skills in supply chain management, melding it seamlessly with my tech expertise.
+As a  Senior Buyer, I've honed my skills in supply chain management, melding it seamlessly with my tech expertise.

 ## Skills